Kari

-Loving animals is an integral part of my life.
+Caring for companion animals has long been an integral part of my life.
 For decades, my friends and family heard me ask “why can’t I just spend my time loving animals”.
-So after 15 years of more traditional employment, I decided to shift gears and start a professional pet sitting business.
+So after 15 years of building a more traditional career, I shifted gears to become a professional pet sitter.

-Before that, my life had taken a fairly traditional career route.
-After getting my Masters in Information Science, I worked as a librarian and a freelance back-of-the-book indexer.
-During that time, I volunteered for various nonprofit organizations and kept a close eye on animal welfare issues.
+I had a fairly traditional career route before I began pet sitting.
+After getting a Masters in Information Science, I worked as a librarian, trainer, and a back-of-the-book indexer.
+I also volunteered for various nonprofit organizations and kept a close eye on animal welfare issues.
 My volunteer work was rewarding, and I longed for it to be as big a part of my life as my career was.
 That’s what eventually led me to being a pet nanny.

-Not long after I began pet sitting, I became the Knowledge and Research Manager at Mud Bay, the largest independent pet retailer in the Pacific Northwest.
-The store focused on healthy, organic, non-toxic food and supplies.
-At that time it was well-known for its knowledgeable staff, who were required to take their proprietary courses in dog and cat nutrition and behavior.
-My job was to research and write about a wide variety of topics within the fields of dog and cat nutrition, health, behavior and care.
+Not long after I began pet sitting, I became the Knowledge and Research Manager at Mud Bay, the largest independent pet supply retailer in the Pacific Northwest.
+The company was focused on healthy, organic, non-toxic pet food and supplies.
+At that time it was well-known for its knowledgeable staff, who were required to take proprietary courses in dog and cat nutrition and behavior.
+My position there was to answer customer questions, prepare handouts, and write articles by doing intense literature research on dog and cat nutrition, health, behavior and care.
+I never just googled a topic; I searched in medical and scientific journals for high-quality information from reliable, reputable sources.
 For example, during just one week I researched and wrote about toxic plants, nutritional approaches to managing seizures in dogs, low-carb vs. grain-free pet foods, supplements and diets for FIV+ cats, and foods that are ideal for cats with early stages of renal failure.
-The information was used to answer questions from staff and customers, update staff educational materials, and create customer handouts and newsletters.
-The job presented me with many opportunities to learn a lot about dog and cat health issues.
+That week, I answered questions from staff and customers, updated staff educational materials, and created customer handouts and newsletters.
+That position provided me with many opportunities to learn a lot about dog and cat health issues.

-I am currently a partner in Fauna Collective, LLC with two additional former Mud Bay staff members: the former Vice President of Dog and Cat Nutrition and the former Director of Marketing.
-We provide a variety of business-to-business services to retailers and service providers in the pet industry.
+“You’re AWESOME!
+I love your organization & knowledge of animals.
+The kitties will be asking for you!” ~ Alex & Tigger’s human (Val)For several years I owned a company (Fauna Collective) with two additional former Mud Bay staff members: the former Vice President of Dog and Cat Nutrition (my former boss) and the former Director of Marketing.
+We provided a variety of services to pet industry retailers and service providers including researching pet problems and solutions; writing handouts, brochures, and articles for staff and for customers; and teaching nutrition- and behavior-related classes for staff and customers.

 As a teenager, I took care of a neighbor’s diabetic cat when the neighbor was away.
 This cat was a wonderful old fellow who was still pretty playful in his old age.
 I remember a friend asking me if I was scared to give the cat his shots.
 Her question took me by surprise because I was more scared of him not getting the shots.
 It was crucial that he was properly cared for while his owner was away.